Sudhindranath Dutta: Literary analysis: In the words of Buddhadev Bose

-This prose, produced cerebrally with almost a foreigner's fastidiousness might, in effect, appear to be the work of a highly gifted European who has taken the trouble of studying first Sanskrit and then Bengali, and the additional trouble of speaking out his mind on European and Bengali literatures in the comparatively insufficient language of the latter.
-But this is only appearance, for in reality Sudhindranath, as in his verse, blends a rigidly Sanskrit diction with common spoken idioms, some of which cannot even be suggested in English.
-This blending vitalizes his work but by no means relaxes the tension of thought.
+Sudhindranath's prose has been praised for its ability to blend a rigidly Sanskrit diction with common spoken idioms, some of which lack direct English translation.
 What makes his prose look 'foreign' is that, unlike his verse, it is untraditional; neither Pramatha Chaudhuri whom he ardently admires, nor Rabindranath whom, this side idolatry, he worships, is its moulder or starting point, or if so, he has concealed the fact so well as to make a complete denial.
 He gives us a new prose, or a new mode of prose, sombre, ponderous, of a compactness not known before, an enhancer, we might say, not only of the potency of our language, but also our own capacity for abstract thinking.
 For language modifies thought as much as thought organizes language; the more words we have, the more variously we learn to use them, the better we can think.
 Bengali as I have already implied, is in its present stage practically debarred from certain abstract subjects; Sudhindranath, at least, has shown a way.
 It is a way he has found, but not traversed; he has worked hard to forge new implements but not long enough to devise new means.
 Here and there in his prose we come upon sparks to ignite our mind, exquisite, memorable, quotable phrases and sentences; yet on the whole he makes us wrestle too much, sends us too often to the voluminous dictionaries, confounds us too frequently with an almost mathematical compression; and although the few who have submitted themselves to the hardship of unravelling him have been amply repaid, the great majority of readers have not been disposed to follow suit.
 Some other writer or writers, it is likely, will, in the near future, use him as a base, modify, extend and adapt this new mode so as to combine its advantages with the primary quality of ease which Sudhindranath admires but lacks.
-He would have done it himself if, like Atulchandra Gupta, he had not practically abandoned writing.
+He would have done it himself if, like Atulchandra Gupta, he had not practically abandoned writing."